bellaachang/Food-Waste-FAO/README.md

 # Forecasting Food Loss using FAO Data
 ![image](https://github.com/bellaachang/food-waste-fao/assets/87054563/ec9be2dd-e138-4683-a1f8-58f8bd9ebfc4)

-In this project in Fall 2023, I worked with a team of 5 other Berkeley data science undergraduates to forecast food loss in the U.S. using the Food annd Agriculture Organization (FAO)'s dataset on food loss: https://www.fao.org/platform-food-loss-waste/flw-data/en/ for our final project in the course DATA 144: Data Mining.
+In this project in Fall 2023, I worked with a team of 5 other Berkeley data science undergraduates to forecast food loss in the U.S. using the Food and Agriculture Organization (FAO)'s dataset on food loss: https://www.fao.org/platform-food-loss-waste/flw-data/en/ for our final project in the course DATA 144: Data Mining.

 Within this project, we preprocessed all data and sorted it into categories: fruit, vegetables, animal products, and roots.
 Our analysis for modeling focuses specifically on fruits as it is the largest and thus, most representative sample within the U.S. for our models.
 The exact target variable we predicted was food loss yield (food loss % * food yield for each particular product).